 Competitive Spreads and Low Fees

 Trading costs can add up quickly, so choosing a broker that offers competitive spreads and minimal fees is essential.
-Spreads – the difference between the buy and sell price – should be as tight as possible.
-Some brokers offer spreads starting from 0.0 pips, which can significantly reduce your trading costs.
+Spreads—the difference between the buy and sell prices—should be as tight as possible.
+Some brokers offer spreads as low as 0.0 pips, which can significantly reduce your trading costs.
 Be mindful of other fees, such as withdrawal charges, inactivity fees, and commissions.

 Range of Forex Pairs